jayteaftw/conways-game-of-life-in-go/README.md

 ### Analysis
-To better analyze the results, we will treat the normalized difference between each of the Concurrent Algorithms and the Baseline sequential Algorithm as our metric.
-That is our metric Normalized Concurrency Performance Gains is equal to (seq - con)/seq, (1.815 - 1.857)/1.815 = -0.023, and can be seen in Table 2 and Figure 1.
+To better analyze the results, we will treat the normalized difference between each of the Concurrent Algorithms and the baseline Sequential Algorithm as our metric.
+That is our metric Normalized Concurrency Performance Gains is equal to (seq - con)/seq, (1.815 - 1.857)/1.815 = -0.023, and can be seen in Table 2 and visualized in Figure 1.

 #### Table 2: Normalized Concurrency Performance Gains Compared to Baseline Sequential Algorithm